ErikOnGH/ErikOnGH/README.md

 - 👋 Hi, I’m @erikongh
 - 👀 I’m interested in ... modelling stellar bodies and climate-related systems
-- 🌱 I’m currently learning ... atmospheric sciences with a minor in physics + astronomy
+- 🌱 I’m currently learning ... natural resources and global politics
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... discord at erik#0007